LukasKorotaj/create-neovim-obsidian-task/README.md

 # Usage

-Open the window with the `:TaskCreate` command.
+Open the window with the `:TaskCreateOrEdit` command.

 Press `<Cr>`, or whatever you set `handle_input` to, on every line.
 You can then insert your text in the bar below or select a priority in a submenu.
 You don't necessarily need to do this for it to work; it will still insert whatever text you set inside, but if you want text like "today," "Monday," "tomorrow," ... to be converted to dates, you need to do it using `handle_input`.